phjanderson/rkpatchomatic/README.md

 ./overclockomatic3066 kernel.img

 RK3066 USERS PLEASE READ!!!
-Overclocking your GPU might make your device slower if you do not also modify init.rc in your boot.img.
-For example, if you change the GPU profile from 266/400mhz to 266/533mhz and your init.rc reads the following:
-insmod /system/lib/modules/mali.ko mali_dvfs=50,100,133,160,200,266,400
-Then the 533mhz might be ignored an you'll end up with 266mhz instead.
-Editing init.rc in boot.img can be rather difficult.
-I haven't tested this feature well yet.
-Please test both a "gpustock" version and an overclocked GPU version with antutu to confirm that the performance actually did increase.
+The GPU overclock doesn't seem to work for 3066 devices.
+You could try the 400mhz if your device is currently clocked to 266mhz, but please test both the "gpustock" and overclocked GPU version with antutu to confirm that the performance actually did increase, it might decrease even!

 The RK3066 version also tries to remove the CPU and GPU frequency limit.
 If this fails, it will only give a warning and continue.
 Please scroll your console up a bit to check for such warnings.
 The reason it fails can either be that there is no limit set in your kernel, or that the limit uses different frequencies than the ones this tool searches for.
 Please use Antutu before and after the modification to confirm that the performance actually did increase.